Ice-Citron/Ice-Citron/README.md

 I’m Shi Hao.
 Just Shi Hao.
 I love AI and I think we are getting AGI by December of 2026.
 My favourite AI combos so far is Claude MCP + OpenAI's O1 Pro.
 (Skibidi)

 I'm quite confident that I can make anything given enough time.
 And I want to devote my life to AI and Nuclear Fusion research.
-OwO
+OwO (Check out my number of commits!
+Not bad not terrible :< )

 ---